 The First Baptist Church of Waterbury was organized in 1803.
 At first, meetings were held in members’ homes or outdoors.
 The first meeting house was built in 1818 at the Mill Mill Plain crossroads, two-and-a-half miles from the center of town.
 It had no paint, plaster or chimney and the seats were wooden benches without backs.
 The second house of worship was erected (after considerable financial difficulties) c.
 1840 in the town center on South Main Street.
 It was later significantly remodeled and extended, the entrance being moved to the Bank Street side of the building (the church spire was later taken down after it was deemed unsafe).
 This church was later replaced by a new one, built on Grand Street and dedicated in 1883.
 It was destroyed by fire in 1912.
 The corner stone of the church’s fourth building, at 208 Grove Street (located in a primarily residential area), was laid on October 3, 1915 and the completed church was dedicated in 1917.
 The Baptists later moved from the building, which is now New Life of Waterbury Church.

 The house at 51 Holmes Avenue in Waterbury was built in 1890 for Alfred F. Taylor, who owned a painting and decorating company.
 He had previous lived for about a year in the house next door at 47 Holmes Avenue.
 The house at 51 Holmes Avenue is now used as a law office.

-Now used as law offices, the house at 80 Central Avenue in Waterbury was built c.
+Now used as law offices by James Welcome, the house at 80 Central Avenue in Waterbury was built c.
 1885-1890 for John Mullings, a tailor and real estate speculator.
 In 1907, it became the home of Frank Hodson, a saloon keeper, who donated the house in 1923 to the Waterbury Women’s Club.
 In 1941, it was sold and converted for use as office and apartment space.